Ithar/node-js-notes-app/README.md

 A notes taking app in node.

 #### Features
-- Able to take notes and write to a file
+- Able to take notes and write to a file in JSON
+- Able to list all notes
+- Able to delete notes vai ID or title

 ##